joulev/ezkomment/docs/rest-api/introduction.md

 }
 ```

+Note that the comment content is served raw without any post-processing or sanitising, therefore when you render it please take XSS protection into account.

 ### POST `/comments/:siteId/:pageId`

 Post a new comment for a particular page.
+Depending on [the auto-approve config](/docs/moderation/introduction) of the page, the comment may be visible in the comment section immediately, or it may require you to manually approve it in the ezkomment dashboard.

 #### Body